Achievable logoAchievable logo

 To comprehend the concepts discussed in this section, you must be knowledgeable in regards to agency and principal capacities.
 Follow this link for a refresher on the topic.

-The capacity that a security transaction occurs in must always be disclosed to investors.
-In most scenarios, broker-dealers disclose this on trade confirmations after a transaction is executed.
+In most cases, broker-dealers disclose capacity on the trade confirmation after the transaction is executed.
 Trade confirmations must be sent to investors by settlement, which is typically the first business day after a trade occurs (depending on the security; the details are not important for the Series 63).

 • Written disclosure provided to clients documenting the details of an agency cross transaction